mohamedmajdi/mohamedmajdi/README.md

-<h1 align="center">Hi 👋, I'm Mohamed Magdy</h1>
+<h1 align="center">Hi 👋, I'm Mohamed Magdy Atta</h1>
-<h3 align="center">A Mechatronics engineering graduate and Robotics Software Engineer with focus on perception algorithms, computer vision, and sensor fusion for autonomous robots.
-Seeking new opportunities to expand my knowledge and contributions in the intelligent robotics field.</h3>
+<h3 align="center">A Robotics Engineer with a Bachelor's degree in Mechatronics Engineering, currently pursuing a Master of Science degree in Intelligent Marine Robotics.
+Previously worked in model-based design, perception, and robotic manipulation.
+Actively seeking opportunities to expand my knowledge in the intelligent robotics field.</h3>

 - 💬 Ask me about **Robotics, AI, Computer Vision, Sensor Fusion**